Casey Calvert

-Casey Calvert is an American pornographic actress and film director.
-She has won several awards in the pornographic film industry, and has written about it in mainstream media publications.
-Calvert entered the adult media industry with early work as an art model and fetish model at age 21.
+Casey Calvert is an American pornographic film actress and director.
+She entered the adult entertainment industry as an art model and fetish model at age 21, later performing in pornographic films starting in 2012.
 She chose her stage name after one of her college professors, Clay Calvert.

-She began working in adult film in 2012.
-She received an XRCO Award for her film work in 2015.
-This was followed by an AVN Award in 2017, and another XRCO Award in 2018.
-In 2015, Calvert began writing for publications including GameLink and The Huffington Post.
+In 2015, Calvert began writing for mainstream publications including GameLink and The Huffington Post.
 She was a contributor to the 2015 book Coming Out Like a Porn Star, edited by Jiz Lee.
+Calvert was named Unsung Siren at the XRCO Awards in 2015, followed by an AVN Award for Best Group Sex Scene in 2017 and another XRCO Unsung Siren Award in 2018.

-Calvert expanded her film career, from acting to directing and producing.
-She was an actor, writer, and casting director on the Pure Taboo production, The Starlet: A Casey Calvert Story.
-Erika Lust hired Calvert to direct a feature series Primary.
-By 2020, she devoted half her career to her work as a film director.
+Calvert later broadened her involvement in adult films with work as a director and producer.
+She worked an actor, writer, and casting director on the Pure Taboo production, The Starlet: A Casey Calvert Story.
+Producer Erika Lust hired Calvert to direct a feature series titled Primary.
+By 2020, she was spending half her professional time directing adult films.

 Early life and education

 Calvert was raised Conservative Jewish and attended synagogue every Shabbat (Saturday) morning until her Bat Mitzvah.
 Her family switched to a Reform synagogue and began attending only on Jewish holidays.
 She spent her early life in Gainesville, Florida.
 Calvert attended the University of Florida College of Journalism and Communications, graduating with a degree in telecommunications with minors in anthropology and zoology.
 She chose her stage name in honor of Professor Clay Calvert after taking his class on Mass Media Law as a sophomore.
 She said, "It felt right because really if I hadn't taken his class, I wouldn't be where I am right now," referring to learning during his class that pornography was not illegal as she had initially thought.
-Pornography and legal case law related to the film industry were a focus of the media class.
-She also studied the First Amendment to the United States Constitution and learned that pornography is a form of protected freedom of speech in the United States.
+Pornography and laws related to the adult film industry were a focus of the media class.
+She also learned that pornography is a form of protected speech under the First Amendment in the United States.
 Calvert said that her first name, "Casey", is derived from the initials of her celebrity crush's children—K. and C.—but has not specified who they are.